Biomapas/B.NgxUiComponents/README.md

 ```

 Then point your browser to http://localhost:4200.
-You should see the material slider component on the page.
+You should see the <aimie-button-refresh> component on the page.

 ## Components
 ### Buttons